Table of Contents

 Tabby running out of Time

-CEBU CITY, Philippines – Mary Joy Tabal’s chances of qualifying for this July’s 2020 Summer Olympics in Tokyo, Japan is running out.
+CEBU CITY, Philippines – Mary Joy Tabal’s chances of qualifying for this July’s 2020 Summer Olympics in Tokyo, Japan, are running out.

-This is because two of the international races she was planning to join in order to earn points to rack up her world rankings and qualify for the Olympics were canceled.
+And canceled two of the international races she was planning to join to earn points to rack up her world rankings and qualify for the Olympics.

-The Hong Kong Standard Chartered which was supposed to happen last February 9 was canceled by the organizers due to the Coronavirus Disease (COVID-19).
+The Hong Kong Standard Chartered, which was supposed to happen last February 9, was canceled by the organizers due to Coronavirus Disease (COVID-19).

-Also, Tabal, the country’s first female long-distance runner in the Olympics, will no longer be joining the Tokyo Marathon, which is one of the six major world marathons slated for March 1, because Asics, one of her major sponsors, is canceling their participation due to the increasing number of people in Japan infected with the COVID-19.
+Also, Mary Joy Tabal, was the country’s first female long-distance runner in the Olympics.
+Will no longer be joining the Tokyo Marathon.
+Which is one of the six major world marathons slated for March 1.
+Because Asics, one of her major sponsors, is canceling its participation due to the increasing number of people in Japan infected with COVID-19.

 Asics Pulls Mary Joy Tabal out of Tokyo Marathon

-Although organizers of the Tokyo Marathon has not canceled the race entirely, Asics has decided not to send their athletes to the event.
+Although the Tokyo Marathon organizers have not canceled the race entirely, Asics has decided not to send their athletes to the event.

 “We believe that the health of our athletes and guests are much important and will not take the risk of sending everyone at this moment since there is a rising number of affected NCOV in the region,” stated a missive that Tabal received from Asics.